AIgen/AIgen.github.io/_pages/about.md

 Earlier, I was a Research Fellow at Microsoft Research, India with [Dr. Prateek Jain](http://www.prateekjain.org/).
 I obtained my undergrad (B. Tech) in Computer Science and Engineering friom the [Indian Institute of Technology, Kanpur](http://www.iitk.ac.in/).

-Have a look at the projects and publications sections to learn about my recent work.
+Links to publications and preprints are located in the 'Papers' tab above, and links to code and repositories are located in the 'Code' tab above.